Taki7o7/UltraSonic-Neopixel-measurement/README.md

 # UltraSonic-Neopixel-measurement
-Using Ultrasonic sensor to visualize distance on a neopixel strip
+Using Ultrasonic sensor to visualize distance on a neopixel strip (UC)